OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 </form>
 ```

-Inserting the CSRF token in the custom HTTP request header via JavaScript is considered more secure than adding the token in the hidden field form parameter because it [uses custom request headers](#use-of-custom-request-headers).
+Inserting the CSRF token in a custom HTTP request header via JavaScript is considered more secure than adding the token in the hidden field form parameter because requests with custom headers are automatically subject to the same-origin policy.

 ### Double Submit Cookie